Alexyazdani/BER-testing/README.md

 The commands at the beginning disable the exec timeout, preventing it from interrupting the test.
 Exec timeout can be set by changing the "exec-timeout 0 0" lines to "exec-timeout (minutes) (seconds)"  Also, the "term shell" command allows for guest shell functionality.

 The ending "wr" command will commit all changes.

+The current version assumes that the error count clears every time errors are checked, so the variable 'errbit' is used as a counter to keep a running total.
+If errors are not cleared on another platform, the prbstest function can be simplified.

 Update 10/13/2022:  Function now exits if number of errors is too high.
 Useful because the sleep function of the IOS.sh shell does not allow escaping with ctrl-c.
 Also will tell user the usage if improper input is given.